"We’re a diverse team with a shared passion for creating positive change in the lives of young people.”

 yourtown Board members are experts in various fields.
 Together they are responsible for the overall business, management and direction of yourtown.

 The Board’s most important role is safeguarding the trust that clients, donors, corporate partners and government place in yourtown.
 The Board is committed to best practices in governance, accountability and transparency.
-All members are volunteers and receive no remuneration for their service.

 Peter is a business advisor to leading Australian businesses, specialising in business strategy, executive coaching and organisational development.
 He has over 25 years senior executive experience in general management, marketing and strategy in leading national companies across a diverse range of industries.
 He has held general management positions in FMCG, Health, Utilities and Energy industries in both the public and private sector.